cthoyt/cookiecutter-snekpack/README.md

 - A pre-formatted LICENSE file with the MIT License (you can change this to whatever you want, though)
 - A pre-formatted CONTRIBUTING guide
 - Automatic tool for releasing to PyPI with `tox -e finish`
+- A copy of the [Contributor Covenant](https://www.contributor-covenant.org/) as a basic code of conduct

 ## ⚖️ License